Siubaak/kurge/readme.md

 ## Documentation

-You can find the Kurge documentation on the [wiki](https://github.com/Siubaak/kurge/wiki).
+You can find getting started and documentation on the [website](https://siubaak.github.io/kurge) or the [wiki](https://github.com/Siubaak/kurge/wiki).

-The website is still under contruction.

 ## Examples